Planning a course of study

 Minor: Adding to your degree

 Seniors with an emphasis in Comparative Study of Religion may apply to be teaching assistants in REL 150: Religions of the World.
 Seniors with emphases in Art History and Humanities may also apply to assist with lower division ARH and HUM classes.
-For more information, see your adviser or contact the department chair.
+For more information, please email the department to be referred to the appropriate faculty member.